-Germany is deeply concerned by the apparent Syrian refusal to cooperate as reflected in the latest OPCW reports on its Syria missions.
+Germany is deeply concerned by the apparent refusal by the Syrian Arab Republic to cooperate as reflected in the latest OPCW reports on its Syria missions.
 There are still twenty open questions of the Declaration Assessment Team linked to Syria's initial declaration.
 Damascus must provide the relevant information to the OPCW and resolve all pending issues with regard to the Syrian initial declaration.
 Following thorough investigations, the Investigation and Identification Team (IIT) has identified the Syrian Armed Forces as responsible for four chemical weapon attacks in 2017 and 2018.
 We await further reports identifying the perpetrators of the chemical weapon attacks in Douma and Marea.
-In order to have the necessary financial means for the OPCW to work with Syria most efficiently, Germany is again making a voluntary contribution to the Trust Fund for Syria Missions.
+In order to have the necessary financial means for the OPCW to work with Syria most efficiently, Germany is again making a voluntary contribution to the trust fund for Syria missions.